natdurlik/chicken-challenge-game/README.md

 # Chicken Challenge
 Small game with focus on using Design Patterns.
 ## About
 Your main goal in this game is to cross the road as a small chicken.
 Watch out, as some vehicle behavior can be unpredictable.
-After successfully crossing streets, the next map is generated randomly, hp points restored and level increased.
+After successfully crossing the street, you are moved to the next, randomly generated level with restored health points.

 For controling your character use arrows (<- and ->) or change controls in Settings Menu.
 Use arrows and enter to navigate through menus and q to quit to the main menu/quit the game.